Lauren Ward

-Lauren Ward (born June 19, 1970) is an American singer and actress.
+Lauren Ward is an American singer and actress.
 She has appeared in Broadway, Off-Broadway and West End musicals and plays.
 Ward originated the role of Miss Honey in the original Stratford-Upon-Avon, West End, and Broadway productions of the musical Matilda, and was nominated for the Tony Award for Best Featured Actress in a Musical for her performance.

 Early life and education

-Ward was born in Lincoln, Nebraska, and grew up in Kansas City, Missouri, the daughter of Denis Ward (1941–1986), a professor of geo-sciences at the University of Missouri–Kansas City, and Holly Ward (née Harvick, 1941–2005).
-She graduated from Hickman Mills High School in 1988 and received a Bachelor of Fine Arts degree from the University of North Carolina School of the Arts.
+Ward grew up in Kansas City, Missouri.
+She graduated from the University of North Carolina School of the Arts.

 Career

 Broadway

 Ward made her Broadway debut in the 1994 revival of Carousel as Jenny Sanborn and Heavenly Friend, understudying the role of Julie Jordan.
 She appeared in the musical 1776 in 1997 as Martha Jefferson.
 She appeared in the 2001 revival of Follies as Young Sally, where she met her future husband, director Matthew Warchus.

 In 2010, Ward originated the role of Miss Honey in the new musical Matilda, based on the book Matilda by Roald Dahl in the Royal Shakespeare Company's production at Stratford-upon-Avon.
 Ward then played this role in the West End starting in October 2011 and on Broadway in 2013.
 For this role, Ward was nominated for the 2013 Tony Award for Best Featured Actress in a Musical.